viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 ![The Viam app showing the detectionCam component section.
 It contains the Attributes section with a skeleton configuration, including source, pipeline, type, and attributes.
 The panel has an Attributes section populated with transform camera component attributes.
 The are buttons labeled Data Capture Configuration, and Frame, and a drop-down labeled, Depends On.
 On the upper right there is a trash bin icon.](../../img/try-viam-color-detection/detectioncam-component-panel.png)

-After adding the component and its attributes, click **SAVE CONFIG**.
+After adding the component and its attributes, click **Save config**.

 ## Test your transform camera in the CONTROL tab

-In the **CONTROL** tab, click on your base component and add the detection camera from the **Select Cameras** drop down.
+In the **control** tab, click on your base component and add the detection camera from the **Select Cameras** drop down.

 Next, enable the keyboard and move your rover around until your camera detects the configured color.
 Each time the camera detects the color, you will see a red rectangle around the color labeled with the detection confidence level.

 ![Base component panel displaying an example color detection.](../../img/try-viam-color-detection/detected-example.png)

-If you scroll down in the **CONTROL** tab, you can also click on the detectionCam's own section to view its stream there.
+If you scroll down in the **control** tab, you can also click on the detectionCam's own section to view its stream there.

 ## Next Steps